 Any one of us could in theory do the paperwork and setup the legal entity in our respective countries, but doing so means that then we’re part of the organization that runs the non-profit.
 This is work we didn’t sign on for as developers, and work we aren’t qualified to do.

 The obvious answer is to reach out to a firm that specializes in doing this for Open Source projects, and having done this, we’re still not at the point of having an organization with legal standing.
 Even once we have an organization with such standing, we’ll then need to transfer ownership of machines to the organization and notify our various providers around the world of this change, its not an easy project.
+It also would fundamentally change the culture of the project, and this isn’t something we’re willing to do.

 Where are we now?